 Students thinking of studying abroad and majoring in mathematics should contact the Math Major Study Abroad Advisor Leslie Cheng at firstname.lastname@example.org.

-A: Yes, a math course taken at another college or university can count for the math major, providing the course is approved by the Math Department and you receive a merit grade.
+A: Yes, a math course taken at another college or university can count for the math major, provided the course is approved by the Math Department and you receive a merit grade.
 You should talk with a math advisor ahead of time to find out if the course you are thinking of taking can be approved.
-Once the course has been approved, you will get credit for the course provided you receive a merit grade.

-A: Grading or being a TA is a great opportunity to reinforce course material.
+A: Being a grader or a TA is a great opportunity to reinforce course material.
 Students can apply for employment in the Mathematics Department.
-Positions that are available each academic year are as follows: grader of homework assignments, problem session instructor, mathematics computer lab supervisor and grader of labs, private tutor, supervisor of Open Hours in the Mathematics Computer Lab, or office assistant to the academic administrative assistant for the Mathematics Department.
+Positions that are available each academic year are as follows: grader of homework assignments, problem session instructor, mathematics computer lab supervisor and grader of labs, or office assistant to the academic administrative assistant for the Mathematics Department.
 Any questions should be directed to Amy N. Myers at email@example.com.
 Additional information is available at this link: https://www.brynmawr.edu/math/jobs.

 A1: Yes!
 Here is a link to the description of the 4+1 Combined A.B./Master of Engineering Program with Penn: https://www.brynmawr.edu/academics/41-master-engineering-penn.
 And here is a link to the description of the 3+2 Combined A.B./B.S. degree programs with CalTech and Columbia: https://www.brynmawr.edu/academics/combined-degrees/abbs-dual-degrees.